 - writing a prescription for a patient who is in a skilled nursing facility, nursing home, community residential care facility or an assisted living facility and the patient’s medications are stored, giving and monitored by staff; or,

 - you are temporarily unable to access the database due to exigent circumstances, but the exigent circumstances and potential adverse impact to that patient if the prescription is not issued timely must be documented in the medical record.

 The new law adds an additional penalty.
 It provides that practitioners and authorized delegates who knowingly fail to review a patient prescription drug history or who knowingly fail to consult in violation of this law must be reported to their licensing board for disciplinary action.
 Prescribers continue to enjoy civil and criminal immunity when acting in good faith for requesting and receiving information from SCRIPTS.

-For the full text of the Bill as passed, please click here.
 If you have any questions, please reach out to your designated MagMutual Patient Safety Consultant or call (800) 282-4882.

 Want to learn more?